Global Connections and MAP are committed to protecting your privacy, keeping the data you share with us safe, and using it lawfully.

-- to our business partners, suppliers and processors for the performance of any contract we enter into with you.
-(For example if you are a CCI member who has chosen to opt-in to a dual advertising package)
+- to our business partners, suppliers and subcontractors for the performance of any contract we enter into with you.

 - where we outsource any of our business functions under which we collect or store your data, in which case we will ensure that any such service provider adheres to at least the same obligations of security with regard to your data as undertaken by us

 We require these third parties to comply strictly with our instructions and data protection laws and will make sure that appropriate controls are in place.
-Further information on 3rd parties available on request.
+Further information on third parties available on request.